-As we have said on previous occasions, what is called the Renaissance was in reality not a re-birth but the death of many things; on the pretext of being a return to the Greco-Latin civilization, it merely took over the most outward part of it, since this was the only part that could be expressed clearly in written texts; and in any case, this incomplete restoration was bound to have a very artificial character, as it meant a re-establishment of forms whose real life had gone out of them centuries before.
-As for the traditional sciences of the Middle Ages, after a few final manifestations around this time, they disappeared as completely as those of distant civilizations long since destroyed by some cataclysm; and this time nothing was to arise in their place.
-Henceforth there was only 'profane' philosophy and 'profane' science, in other words, the negation of true intellectuality, the limitation of knowledge to its lowest order, namely, the empirical and analytical study of facts divorced from principles, a dispersion in an indefinite multitude of insignificant details, and the accumulation of unfounded and mutually destructive hypotheses and of fragmentary views leading to nothing other than those practical applications that constitute the sole real superiority of modern civilization-a scarcely enviable superiority, moreover, which, by stifling every other preoccupation, has given the present civilization the purely material character that makes of it a veritable monstrosity.
+What is called the Renaissance was in reality, as we have already said on other occasions, not a re-birth but the death of many things; on the pretext of being a return to the Græco-Roman civilization, it took over only the most outward part of it, since this was the only part which could be expressed clearly in written texts; and in any case, this incomplete restoration was bound to have a very artificial character, as it meant a re-establishment of forms whose real life had gone out of them centuries before. for the traditional sciences of the Middle Ages, after a few final manifestations at about this time, they disappeared as completely as those of distant civilizations long since destroyed by some cataclysm; and this time nothing was to arise in their place.
+Henceforth there was only "profane" philosophy and " profane " science, that is to say the negation of true intellectuality, the limitation of knowledge to its lowest order, empirical and analytical study of facts which are attached to no principle, dispersion in an indefinite multitude of unimportant details and the accumulation of unfounded hypotheses which destroy one another incessantly and of fragmentary views which can lead to nothing else than those practical applications that constitute the sole real superiority of modern civilization-a scarcely enviable superiority, moreover, which, in developing so far as to smother all other preoccupations, has given this civilization a purely material character that makes of it a veritable monstrosity.

-An altogether extraordinary fact is the rapidity with which Medieval civilization was completely forgotten; already in the seventeenth century, men had lost all idea of what it had been, and its surviving monuments no longer had any meaning for them, either intellectually or even esthetically; all this is proof enough of how far the general mentality had changed.
-We shall not here investigate the factors-and they are certainly complex-that contributed to bringing about a change so radical that it seems difficult to admit that it can have occurred spontaneously, without the intervention of some directing will whose exact nature must remain rather enigmatic.
-In this connection, one may note some very strange circumstances, such as the popularization at a certain moment, under the form of new discoveries, of things that had in reality been known for a very long time, but not generally disclosed, since the disadvantages of so doing ran the risk of outweighing the advantages.
-It is also improbable that the legend alleging that the Middle Ages were a time of gloom, ignorance, and barbarism could have arisen and become accepted, or that the veritable falsification of history in which the moderns have indulged, could have been accomplished in the absence of some preconceived idea; but we shall pursue this question no further, for, in whatever manner these processes may have taken place, our main concern for the moment is to make clear their results.
+An altogether extraordinary fact is the rapidity with which mediæval civilization was completely forgotten; already in the seventeenth century men had not the slightest idea of what it had been, and the monuments that survived from it no longer stood for anything in their eyes, intellectually or even æsthetically; this is proof enough of how far the general mentality had changed in the meantime.
+We shall not undertake here to probe into the factors-and they are certainly very complex which contributed to bring about a change so radical that it seems difficult to admit that it can have occurred spontaneously, without the intervention of some directing will, the exact nature of which must remain rather enigmatic; there are very strange circumstances in this connection, such as the popularization at a certain moment, under the form of new discoveries, of things which in reality had been known for a very long time, but the knowledge of which had hitherto not been laid open to the public, as there were certain dangers in so doing that risked outweighing the advantages.1 It is also very improbable that the legend which has made of the Middle Ages a time of gloom, ignorance and barbarism arose and became accredited spontaneously, and that the veritable falsification of history in which the moderns have indulged has been accomplished without any preconceived idea; but we shall not go into this question any further, for, in whatever manner these processes may have taken place, our main concern for the moment is to make clear what are their results.